November 2013 - November 2017

 Ministry of Economy, State Customs Services under Government of the Kyrgyz Republic, Chamber of Commerce and Industry of Kyrgyz Republic

 Increasing trade, investment, and economic cooperation among countries in Central Asia and South Asia is critical for regional economic development, stability, and security.
 The region includes, and is surrounded by, countries of various degrees of transit and transport efficiency and risk.
-Although most of the Project resources are focused on assistance to Afghanistan, ATAR plans to operate in four Central Asian countries (Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan) to support each country’s objectives to advance regional integration and trade.
+Although most of the project resources are focused on assistance to Afghanistan, ATAR operates in four Central Asian countries: Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan to support each country’s objectives to advance regional integration and trade.

 In Kyrgyzstan, ATAR is providing technical assistance to improve trade and transit facilitation under a variety of mechanisms including bilateral and/or regional trade, transit, transport agreements as well as membership in the World Trade Organization (WTO).
-ATAR will also focus on improving the capacity of the private sector to identify and orient business to regional opportunities, develop a voice on a regional scale, and advocate for regional trade enhancing policies.
-In addition, ATAR will work regionally to build business linkages via B2B events, trade fairs, and exhibitions to improve awareness and networking within the business communities of the region.
+The project:

-• Jointly with ADB - support for CBTA implementation and Afghanistan accession to it;
+- Jointly with ADB – support for CBTA implementation and the governments acceptance of the Protocol granting Afghanistan full CBTA membership.

 Last updated: November 10, 2015